Student jobs

 Many students work part-time to finance their studies and foreign students can do the same without having to get a work permit.

-However, the amount of time you are allowed to work is limited to 90 days per year or to a limited number of hours per week.
+However, if you come from a non-EU country the amount of time you are allowed to work is limited to 90 days per year with 8 hour working days, or 180 half days per year.
 In some federal states, you are only allowed to work during vacation.
+Contrastingly those coming from within the EU have the same free access to the labour market as German students do.

 As part of their studies, many German students do apprenticeships during their summer or winter holidays.
 These offer first-hand experience and direct contact with potential employers.
 People leaving university without ever having worked in the "real world" might find it hard to get a job.